 - I am colour blind, so blue….because its the strongest colour I can see!
 I will always remember a teacher at primary school asking why I had just coloured a picture of some sky purple!!!
 Then came the test and the rest is history.
 The future is orange and so are daffodils!
 DAVID FITZGERALD, ex Sky news anchorman and currently BBC RADIO DEVON

 - Blue because it is the colour of the Royal Navy and the Conservative Party!
 Oliver Colvile MP for Plymouth Sutton & Devonport. (updated 2019: Ex MP!)

 - Hi Guy, I like the ivory colour because it is deeply elegant, never the same, always different tones within the same range.
 It gives me feeling of calm and adventure as well.
 Eva.

 - Green,very soothing.reminds me of summer,makes me feel relaxed.
 Pete Risley, Rivera FM, Torbay’s best music station.

 - I like summer colours Guy!
 Like wearing pinks and whites.
 Equally though I love the colour blue that you see in the sea on a sunny summers’ day!”.
 Sarah.

 - Depends in the day, either black (no colour) or white (all colours).
 Max.

-- My favourite colour has to be Black and don’t ask ……….But blue and grey granate façades always get interest.
+- My favourite colour has to be Black and don’t ask ;-)……….But blue and grey granite façades always get interest.
 Graham Hunt, Valencia property guru

 - The azure-aqua blue of the ocean around Bermuda.
-Exotic, relaxing yet energizing at the same time.
+Exotic, relaxing yet energising at the same time.
 In all, a feel-good, all’s-right-with-the world colour.
 LORNA